Certican (Everolimus)

 Driving and Operating Machinery

-Be careful driving or operating machinery until you know how Certican affects you.
+Be careful when driving or using machinery until you know how Certican affects you.

 Storage